-Low-carb means low-carb and nothing else.
-That means eating very few carbs.
-End of story.
-And you can do that without any recipes, without any expensive ingredients and without lots of money.
+Low-carb, Banting or Keto mean low-carb, gluten-free and sugar-free and nothing else.
+And, you can eat like that without any recipes, without any expensive ingredients and without lots of money.

 What is nowhere near as expensive as a private chef or elite produce is simply lowering carbs and sticking to the green list.
 And that is what low-carb is about.
 If you can just eat of the green list, you are doing low-carb (hint – low-carb also doesn’t mean ‘high-fat’ but we will save that one for later).

 So, Suzanne, we understand and share your concerns in a big way.
 But you don’t need all that fancy stuff to lower your carbs.